-Welcome to free online lessons for all of you who are just getting started with Irish tin whistle, a legendary folk instrument.
-If you wonder if a tin whistle is a hard instrument to play and if you should give it a try, then you came to the right place.
+Welcome to free online lessons for all who are just getting started with the Irish tin whistle, a legendary folk instrument.
+If you wonder if a tin whistle is a complex instrument to play and if you should give it a try, then you came to the right place.

-The simple answer is – yes, you definitely should!
-The tin whistle is one of the most accessible musical instruments and not hard to learn.
+The simple answer is – NO. The tin whistle is one of the most accessible musical instruments to learn.
+Also, entry-level whistles are inexpensive, and probably the reason why many people enter the world of Irish traditional music through the tin whistle in particular.
 We believe these systematic instructions across the next several pages will help with valuable information for a smooth start.
 Or, if you are already familiar with the basics, it may help moving forward.
-You’ll learn some of the slightly advanced playing techniques which you can hear from famous & experienced players.
+You’ll learn some of the slightly advanced techniques which you can hear from famous & experienced players.